chimaobi-okite/Insurance-Prediction/README.md

 #### Personal Objective
-To understand how to build custom transformers
+To understand how to build custom sklearn transformers